 For PV systems above 5 kWp a Feed-in Tariff is provided via the national Green Electricity Act (GEA), first issued in 2002, and meanwhile revised several times.
 Even though the "new RES" are supported by this act, mainly via up to 13 years guaranteed feed-in tariffs, the financial cap (current regulation: new PV-installations leading to another expenses of 8 MEUR per year) is low.
 The feed in tariffs are stated by the Federal Ministry for Economics and financed by a supplementary charge on the net price and a fixed price purchase obligation for electricity dealers.
 A significant change of the public support for PV installations (in order to match leading photovoltaic markets) as well as for other "new renewables" (Austria has about 60 % electricity from large hydro power plants) will also most probably not be achieved within the upcoming year.
 Photovoltaic-Feed-in-tariffs for new installations are defined on a yearly basis in a separate Feed-in Decree.
-According to the 2014 Feed-in Decree tariffs ranged from 12.5 Cent/kWh for systems above 5 to 350 kWp installed on buildings or noise protections walls down to 10.00 Cent/kWh for systems installed in an open area.
+According to the 2015 Feedin Decree tariffs ranged from 11.5 Cent/kWh for systems above 5 to 200 kWp installed on buildings or noise protections walls.
 In addition to the feed-in Tariff a unique investment subsidy of max.
 200 EUR/kWp is granted for systems installed on buildings or noise protection walls.
+From 2015 on, systems on open landscape and systems > 200kWp are no more supported.
+In 2015 the governmental Austrian Climate and Energy Fund supported PV systems for the Agriculture and Forestry between 5kW to 30kW.
+For 2015 the budget has been 4 MEUR.